 Though the musical structure of “Alma de bohemio” remains that of a tango of the guardia vieja, it is said that it shows some refinement in the melody.
-Firpo was an innovative musician, a pioneer of tango and a visionary in many ways.
+Roberto Firpo was an innovative musician, a pioneer of tango and a visionary in many ways.

 Like most compositions at that time, “Alma de bohemio” was originally an instrumental piece.
-The lyrics we know today were composed well into the era of the tango canción by Juan Andres Caruso who often wrote lyrics for Carlos Gardel.
+The lyrics we know today were composed well into the era of tango canción by Juan Andres Caruso who often wrote for Carlos Gardel.

-Traveler and dreamer, to sing
+Traveler and dreamer, to sing…

-I want (to sing) my fantasy
+I want [to sing] my fantasy

-“Alma de bohemio” was recorded many times by Roberto Firpo himself as well as many other orchestras, singers and musicians.
-These include the Orquesta Tipica Victor, Francisco Canaro, Rodolfo Biagi, Osvaldo Fresedo, Alfredo de Angelis, Ricardo Tanturi, Osvaldo Pugliese, Ignacio Corsini, Alberto Castillo, Los Tubatango, Hugo Díaz, Astor Piazzolla and Plácido Domingo.
+“Alma de bohemio” was recorded many times over by Roberto Firpo himself as well as other orchestras, singers and musicians throughout the history of tango including the Orquesta Tipica Victor, Francisco Canaro, Rodolfo Biagi, Osvaldo Fresedo, Alfredo de Angelis, Ricardo Tanturi, Osvaldo Pugliese, Ignacio Corsini, Alberto Castillo, Los Tubatango, Hugo Díaz, Astor Piazzolla and Plácido Domingo.

 Del Priore, Oscar, and Irene Amachástegui.
 Cien tangos fundamentales.
 Buenos Aires: Aguilar, 1998.
 Pint.